-This brand-new My Open Kitchen Content Camp is a practical 10-step (self-paced) e-course and optional overnight/two day workshop (held 2 1/2 hours west of Sydney on October 17/18) that will help you establish or optimise your newsletter and social media platforms and create a calendar of valuable content to share across both in a way that will, I promise, build a community of advocates and local customers around what you do.
+This brand-new My Open Kitchen Content Camp is a practical 10-step (self-paced) e-course and optional overnight/two day workshop (held 2 1/2 hours west of Sydney in early March 2020) that will help you establish or optimise your newsletter and social media platforms and create a calendar of valuable content to share across both in a way that will, I promise, build a community of advocates and local customers around what you do.

 It’s about collaboration, inspiration, conviviality and learning useful new skills.

 Through My Open Kitchen, I want us to ‘virtually’ invite the world into our kitchens and through our stories, inspire new networks to support us through their choices and voices.

 Below please find loads of information the My Open Kitchen course; cost, dates, what's involved and a breakdown of each module.

 The next Content Camp will start on September 9.
 The optional extra two-day overnight 'camp' and workshop will be held on October 17/18 (see below for more).